On a Possible Giant Impact Origin for the Colorado Plateau: Further Supporting Evidence

+As we had mentioned before in this paper, in many regions of the Colorado Plateau, the Cambrian sediments immediately above the Precambrian top layer appear to be re-lithified remains of charred and melted Precambrian fragments derived locally (see, e.g. Figure \ref{Fig2}).
+Thus there is some leeway in the accurate assignment of ages to these recycled local rocks, since the component material had presumably been sitting there from 750 Ma until the epoch when re-lithification had bounded the fragments, according to the scenario presented in this paper.
+Other forms of presumed impact detritus in the Plateau area and its surroundings are pebble, cobbles, boulders and various forms of conglomerates made from Precambrian material sourced either locally or from a distance region (Condon 1995).

-The dislodged Plateau did not start its uprise right away, due to the confining pressure from its surroundings.
-Immediately after the impact, though, in a flattened landscape (due mostly to impact-induced evaporation of material) there would be no tall mountains to erode, thus no immediate re-sedimentation after 750 Ma, until the beginning of the Cambrian (540 Ma).
-This explains the widespread ``Great Unconformity'' which is a gap in sedimentation generally between 540 Ma and 1.4-1.7 Ga (depending on locales).
-On the other hand, metamorphosed late-Precambrian sediments are represented by the Grand-Canyon Supergroup, Uinta Mountain Group, and Uncompahgre Formation on the Colorado Plateau, their varying degrees of metamorphism likely produced by their varying locations during impact event, with, say, the Grand Canyon Supergroup dropped into a fault and thus was protected from high-grade metamorphism, and the Uncompahgre Formation of the San Juan Mountains apparently suffered a higher degree of impact shock metamorphism (Baars 1972, pp. 136-137).
-On a field trip, the author discovered that on UT-191 near the Flaming Gorge area, the degree of metamorphism of the Uinta Mountain Group rocks can change drastically within the distance of several hundred feet (a hundred meters), due apparently to the differing positions of the rocks with respect to the local faults (thus their varying degrees of being shielded by the faults during the impact shock metamorphism process).
+The varying degrees of age and metamorphism for the upper layers of the exposed Precambrian metasediments across the Plateau and in the northern Rocky Mountains likely reflect their varying locations during the impact event, with the fault-protected units (i.e., the Grand Canyon Supergroup), or area away from the direct impact crater (i.e. the Belt series in the norther Rockies) avoiding high-grade metamorphism as well as impact-induced evaporation, whereas most of the Uncompahgre Formation of the San Juan Mountains apparently suffered both a higher degree of impact shock metamorphism (Baars 2000, pp. 117-119), as well as uplift-induced subsequent erosion.
+On the other hand, near the Flaming Gorge area in Utah, the degree of metamorphism of the Uinta Mountain Group rocks within the same horizon can change drastically within a short distance, due possibly to the differing positions of the rocks with respect to the local faults and shock wave propagation (the Uinta Mountain front lies in the area where the impactor is expected to have made the initial substantial contact with the Earth's crust).